danielendeg/nugetpackageupdate/specs/DICOM/Setup/Development.md

 ## Fiddler to Post dcm files
 - Install fiddler
-- Go to Tools->Options->Https.
+- Go to Tools->Options->Https on fiddler.
 Click protocols and add "tls1.2" to the list of protocols.
 - Sync the sample dicom file [repo](https://microsofthealth.visualstudio.com/DefaultCollection/Health/_git/dicom-samples)
 - Use fiddler composer to post a request with
    - Content-type: multipart/related